ably/ably-dotnet/CONTRIBUTING.md

 5. Commit this change: `git add CHANGELOG.md && git commit -m "Update change log."`.
 6. Push the branch and create a release PR (ensure you include an SDK Team Engineering Lead and the SDK Team Product Manager as reviewers) and gain approvals for it, then merge that to `main`.
 7. Run `package.cmd` to create the nuget package.
-8. Run `nuget push ably.io.*.nupkg -Source https://www.nuget.org/api/v2/package` (a private nuget API Key is required to complete this step, more information on publishing nuget packages can be found [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package))
+8. Run `dotnet nuget push ably.io.*.nupkg --api-key GENERATED_API_KEY_FROM_NUGET_ACCOUNT --source https://api.nuget.org/v3/index.json` (More information on publishing nuget packages can be found [here](https://learn.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio?tabs=netcore-cli#publish-with-the-net-cli-or-nuget-cli))
 9. Add a tag to the new `main` head commit and push to origin such as `git tag 1.2.3 && git push origin 1.2.3`
 10. Visit [https://github.com/ably/ably-dotnet/tags](https://github.com/ably/ably-dotnet/tags) and `Add release notes` for the release including links to the changelog entry.
 11. Export unity package (exclude tests) as per https://docs.unity3d.com/Manual/AssetPackagesCreate.html with `io.ably.1.2.3.unitypackage` as a file name, upload it to the latest release note.